FrunkFlex

 Individual project within a team collaboration with Honda Research & Development

-This project received an honors research distinction and completed my thesis project requirements for graduation from The Ohio State University.
+This project received a research distinction accreditation and completed my thesis project requirements for graduation from The Ohio State University.

 About the Project